 - information collected via webforms

-- any other data imported via CSV file, for example from transactional systems
+- any other data imported via webhooks, for example from transactional systems

 Better yet, integration with Google Ads and Facebook Ads platforms means marketers can use audiences previously created in CDP when preparing remarketing campaigns.

 In other words, because you know your users (even those who remain anonymous), you can reach out to them using tailored ads with Google Ads and Facebook Ads.

 For this use case we’ll create a simple audience containing all the profiles stored in our CDP which are anonymous, meaning their email address is unknown.